NxPKG/khulnasoft-docs/content/stream/faq/index.md

 {{<Aside type="note" header="Note">}}

-Cloudflare Stream is not available on Chromium, as Chromium does not support H.264 videos.
+Khulnasoft Stream is not available on Chromium, as Chromium does not support H.264 videos.

 {{</Aside>}}